dune73/test-4/tutorial-4/README.md

 Encryption works with random numbers.
 The random number generator should be properly started and used, which is the purpose of the _SSLRandomSeed_ directive.
 This is another place where performance and security have to be considered.
 When starting the server we access the operating system’s random numbers in _/dev/urandom_.
 While operating the server, we use Apache’s own source for random numbers (builtin), seeded from the server’s traffic for the _SSL handshake_.
 The _/dev/urandom_ source is the best source for random numbers in almost all situations: it is a quick source and also one that guarantees a certain amount of entropy.
 The qualitatively even better source, _/dev/random_, could in adverse circumstances block our server when starting, because not enough entropy data is present.
 This is why _/dev/urandom_ is generally preferred outside of very rare and special situations.

 We have also introduced a second _virtual host_.
 It is very similar to the _virtual host_ for port 80.
 But the port number is _443_ and we are enabling the _SSL engine_, which encrypts traffic for us and first enables the configuration defined above.
 Additionally, we use the Header-Module loaded above in order to set the _Strict-Transport-Security_-header (short _STS_-Header).
 This HTTP header is part of the response and tells the client to use encryption for a duration of one year (this equals 31536000 seconds) when connected to our server.
 This happens regardless of the presence of the `https` string in links.
 So any attempt to lure the browser to talk to our server in cleartext will be rewritten to `https`.
 The flag _includeSubDomains_ means, that all subdomains below our hostname are included in this instruction.
 Be careful here: Working with the domain `christian-folini.ch`, we will be calling the server with this naked hostname without the leading `www`.
 Setting the flag _includeSubDomains_ on such a request effectively means, that every hostname within the `christian-folini.ch` domain will only be addressed via `https` in the future.
 If you continue to run other services on port 80 only, this is dangerous.
 The flag _includeSubDomains_ should only be used if you are really sure all subdomains of your domain run on `https` and this policy is here to stay.
+Now there is also a condition at the end, that limits the header to encrypted connections.
+In fact it is possible to talk in cleartext to the encrypted port here.
+The server will respond with an error message and the condition will make sure this reponse does not contain said header.

 The _STS_-header is the most prominent from a group of newer security related headers.
 Various browsers implement different headers, so it is not very easy to maintain an overview, but the _STS_-header should never be omitted.
 If we look at the _Header_ directive in more detail, we see the additional flag _always_.
 There are cases where the module is not springing into action (for example when we return an error as a response) without this flag.
 With _always_, we make sure the header is always sent.